 You expect you’re reasonably safe when running errands or dining out in a restaurant.
 Unfortunately, negligent property maintenance causes accidents and injuries every single day.
 Our lawyers can help you get the proof you need to support your injury claim.

-When you hire our West Palm Beach personal injury lawyers at Hollander Law Firm, P.A., you can count on your lawyer to:
+When you hire our personal injury law firm in West Palm Beach at Hollander Law Firm Accident Injury Lawyers, you can count on your lawyer to:

 - Launch a detailed investigation to gather hard evidence to support your claim